WrestleMania XXVIII: Main event

 The main event pitted John Cena and The Rock in a match billed "Once In A Lifetime".
 Cena and The Rock viciously went back-and-forth with each other throughout the match.
 During the course of the match, The Rock kicked out of two Attitude Adjustments, Cena out of a Rock Bottom and People's Elbow.
-When Cena attempted a People's Elbow on The Rock, throwing his sweatband in the crowd in similar fashion to The Rock, he ran into another Rock Bottom from The Rock, which allowed The Rock to pin Cena and pick up the win.
+When Cena attempted a People's Elbow on The Rock, throwing his sweatband in the crowd in similar fashion to The Rock, he ran into another Rock Bottom, which allowed The Rock to pin Cena and pick up the win.